 - Residual bequest - make a gift from the balance or residue of your estate

-If you have any questions about leaving a bequest to support the future work of ADF Foundation, please contact us.
+If you have any questions about leaving a bequest to us, please contact us.
 We would be happy to assist you.
-If you have included a bequest to support the future work of the ADF Foundation in your estate plan, please contact us to let us know.
-We would like to personally thank you, recognize you for your gift, and welcome you to the Pillars of Freedom.
+If you have been so generous as to include a bequest to Alliance Defending Freedom as part of your estate plan, please take the time to let us know.
+We would like to recognize you and your family for your generosity.

-The method used to make a bequest will depend on the kind of gift you choose to leave to support the future work of ADF Foundation.
+The method used to make a bequest will depend on the kind of gift you choose to leave to Alliance Defending Freedom.

 The last step in leaving any bequest involves the transfer to charity.
-When you pass away, the bequest property will be transferred to the ADF Foundation.
-The full value of this gift will be transferred tax-free, and your estate will receive an estate tax charitable deduction.
+When you pass away, the bequest property will be transferred to Alliance Defending Freedom.
+The full value of this gift will be transferred tax-free and your estate will receive an estate tax charitable deduction.